coateshl/coateshl.github.io/index.md

 ### Scholarly Publications – Refereed

+Goben, A., **Coates, H. L.**, Briney, K. (2025).
+The Library is Not Enough: Building the Data Governance Community at Your Institution.
+In E. Bongiovanni, M. A. Gainey, C. Griego, and L. McKee, *ACRL Open Science Cookbook* (pp. 30-33).
+Association of College and Research Libraries.
+Available at https://www.ala.org/sites/default/files/2025-06/9798892553667.pdf.

-**Coates, H. L.**, Goben, A., Briney, K. (In press).
-What if It Didn’t Happen: Data Management and Avoiding Research Misconduct. *Journal of eScience Librarianship.*
+Coates, H. L., Goben, A., Briney, K. (2023).
+What if It Didn’t Happen: Data Management and Avoiding Research Misconduct. *Journal of eScience Librarianship*. https://doi.org/10.7191/jeslib.746

 Champieux, R. & **Coates, H. L.** (2022).
 Metrics for evaluating the impact of data sets.
 In A. Berez-Kroeker, B. McDonnell, E. Koller, and L. Collister (Eds.), *The Open Handbook of Linguistic Data Management and Archiving*.
 MIT Press Direct. [https://doi.org/10.7551/mitpress/12200.003.0016](https://doi.org/10.7551/mitpress/12200.003.0016)